find your perfect LLM program

 Why the US should be considered for LLMs

 In the increasingly global legal market, lawyers in more and more specialities need to master more than one legal system.
 Doing an LLM abroad is one way to accomplish this.
-Doing so in America offers many advantages for a foreign lawyer, providing the opportunity to develop not only knowledge but also a strong contact base.
+Doing choosing to study your LLM in America offers many advantages for a foreign lawyer, providing the opportunity to develop not only knowledge but also a strong contact base.

-Here are 6 reasons why you should study your LLM (Master of Laws) in the USA:
+Here are six reasons why you should study your LLM (Master of Laws) in the USA:

 1. A knowledge of American substantive law – and legal institutions – is helpful for those whose clients will have interests in the US, or who will represent American clients abroad.
 Given America’s substantial global diplomatic role, diplomats and other government officials can benefit from such knowledge as well.